Particular/docs.particular.net/nservicebus/testing/index.md

 snippet:SetupConventionsForUnitTests

-Note: In Versions 6 and above unobtrusive message conventions configuration is no longer required for the NServiceBus Testing Framework.
+Note: In Versions 6 and above, unobtrusive message conventions are no longer required to use the NServiceBus Testing Framework.

 ### Testing interface messages